orbkit/orbkit/README.rst

 You should have received a copy of the GNU Lesser General Public License along with ORBKIT.
 If not, see <http://www.gnu.org/licenses/>.

-Copyright (C) 2017, Gunter Hermann, Vincent Pohl, Lukas Eugen Marsoner Steinkasserer, and Axel Schild.
+Copyright (C) 2017, Gunter Hermann, Vincent Pohl, Lukas Eugen Marsoner Steinkasserer, Axel Schild, and Jean Christophe Tremblay.